mehulagg/gitlab_test/doc/administration/geo/replication/geo_multi_node.md

   called the "tracking database", which tracks the synchronization state of various resources.

-Therefore, we will set up the HA components one-by-one, and include deviations from the normal HA setup.
+Therefore, we will set up the individual components one-by-one, and include deviations from the normal HA setup.
 However, we highly recommend first configuring a brand-new cluster as if it were not part of a Geo setup so that it can be tested and verified as a working cluster.
 And only then should it be modified